Design mode gives you access to advanced configuration options on any page. It will allow you to do things like:

 The views and tabs give you access to configuration options for Canvas pages.
 You can read more about designing and configuring Canvas pages here.

 Design Mode lets you add views to a page, which is useful for Pages with a series of layouts that may all be related.
-For example, you might create a "Dailies Page" that has one view listing all new Versions, another view with Playlists, and another view with Notes from the latests dailies review.
+For example, you might create a "Dailies Page" that has one view listing all new Versions, another view with Playlists, and another view with Notes from the latest dailies review.

 View types define the layout of the tab.
 For list pages, here is the list of available view types and their definitions: